Can’t find Dyson’s airwrap? This other hot brush is our go-to and it’s on sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

 Struggling to get Dyson’s airwrap in the January sales?
-Ghd’s alternative is on sale with 20% off
+Ghd’s alternative has 20% off

 A bouncy blow-dry doesn’t have to mean a trip to the salon thanks to this tool

 The festive fun doesn’t have to end on Christmas Day.
-While all the presents have been opened, Boxing Day takes centre stage for those who use it to recover from the excesses of the main event, indulge in leftover turkey sandwiches and, of course, snap up a bargain in the sales.
+While all the presents have been opened, Boxing Day and the subsequent January sales quickly take centre stage for those who use them to recover from the excesses of the main event and, of course, snap up a bargain.

-If you were lucky enough to get some Christmas money this year, Boxing Day is the perfect excuse to get spending, whether you’re after a new set of headphones, a New Year’s Eve outfit or a bouncy mattress.
+If you were lucky enough to get some Christmas money this year, these sales are the perfect excuse to get spending, whether you’re after a new set of headphones or a bouncy mattress.

 Follow live: The best boxing day deals to shop now

 Case in point – Dyson’s airwrap (£449.99, Johnlewis.com).
-The brand is known for its impressive deals during popular sales events but so far in the Boxing Day sales, we have yet to see any savings on the popular tool.
+The brand is known for its impressive deals during popular sales events, but we’re now in January, which typically marks the end of the discounts, and so far in the sales, we have yet to see any savings on the popular tool.
 In fact, it’s even sold out on Dyson’s own site and other third-party retailers such as Currys.

 But don’t lose all hope just yet.
 As ever, the bargain hunting team here at IndyBest is here to help and we’ve spotted one of our favourite alternatives to the airwrap in the sale – the ghd rise (was £169, now £135, ghdhair.com), which has an impressive 20 per cent off.
 Read on for our review of the tool and how to snap up the stellar offer.